vinaykumar-kayyur/sonic-buildimage/README.md

 ## Usage for ARM Architecture
 To build Arm32 bit for (ARMHF) plaform
+    ARM build has dependency in docker version 18, if docker version is 19, downgrade to 18 as below sudo apt-get install --allow-downgrades  -y docker-ce=5:18.09.0~3-0~ubuntu-xenial
+    sudo apt-get install --allow-downgrades  -y docker-ce-cli=5:18.09.0~3-0~ubuntu-xenial

     # Execute make configure once to configure ASIC and ARCH